 Here are some popular names for this meal – Acaraje, Kosai or Kosai, Black-eyed pea fritters, Koose.

 This post has been updated — first published in July 2015.

 How to make Akara (Nigerian Beans Fritters)

 - 3 ounces Red bell pepper approximately half of one red bell pepper

 - 1 chicken bouillon cube

 - 1/4 cup Water for blending - a little extra might be required

 - Vegetable Oil Enough for deep frying

-- Pour the batter into a large bowl and whisk together until it's light and fluffy. hand whisk for about 3 to 4 minutes or electric hand mixer for about a minute or two.
+- Pour the batter into a large bowl and whisk it until it's light and fluffy – hand whisk for about 3 to 4 minutes, or use an electric hand mixer for about a minute or two.

 Thanks for stopping by.
 Let’s connect!